 Remediation

-Whilst a workaround has been provided, current best guidance for remediating this issue to to update to an unaffected version.
+Whilst a workaround has been provided, current best guidance for remediating this issue to update to an unaffected version.

 -